Thinking of marriage? About to become new parents?

-Entering counselling prior to living together or marriage is an excellent way to enhance your confidence in the relationship and prepare for the journey ahead.
-In premarital or pre-commitment counselling, you can expect to:
+Entering counselling prior to marriage or becoming a family is an excellent way to enhance your confidence in the relationship and prepare for the journey ahead.
+In this more educational / preventative form of counselling, you can expect to:

 - Create a plan for your future as a couple with shared expectations